What is a housing association, how to apply, help with your rent and renting extra care sheltered housing.

 Home and Communities Agency (external website)

-Some housing associations specialise e.g. sheltered accommodation for the elderly, or supported accommodation for vulnerable groups.
-In the main housing associations tenants have ‘assured’ tenancies, which are similar to secure tenancies given by local authorities.
+Some housing associations specialise, for example, sheltered accommodation for the elderly, or supported accommodation for vulnerable groups.
+In the main, housing associations tenants have ‘assured’ tenancies, which are similar to secure tenancies given by local authorities.

 Demand for housing association properties tends to be high, just as it is for council properties.
 The following pdf document gives information on which associations have accommodation in the East Riding, and the location and type of properties available.